 - Watery diarrhea, occasionally with blood or mucus

 - Skin that pale or appears slightly blue

 - Low blood pressure

 - Extreme dehydration

 Children with undiagnosed chronic FPIES may also show signs of poor growth.

-Like standard food allergies, children can experience FPIES reactions to a large variety of foods.
-However, there are some common culprits for the disease.
+Like standard food allergies, children this syndrome can experience reactions to a large variety of foods.
+However, there are some common culprits for FPIES.

 - Cow’s milk